When’s the last time you did a review?

 - They may incur Seller Stamp Duty (4-12%) if the property is bought in recent years

-The end result – instead of paying $499* per annum (cheapest MRTA plan in the market) for the next 27 years which would cost her $13,473 over the duration , she decided on a 10-year renewable and convertible term plan which pays a much higher $1m coverage for the period when she needed the most protection (young kids and aged parents in the next 10 years).
+The end result – instead of paying $499* per annum (cheapest mortgage insurance plan in the market) for the next 27 years which would cost her $13,473 over the duration , she decided on a 10-year renewable and convertible term plan which pays a much higher $1m coverage for the period when she needed the most protection (age 38-47, with young kids and aging parents).
 And all that for the cost of only $390** per annum!

 Speak To Our FA Partner Today!